Accessibility at the Gardner

 Committed to Accessibility

-The Isabella Stewart Gardner Museum welcomes visitors with disabilities to enjoy our collection and special exhibitions, and to participate in our programs and events.
-We offer a variety of resources to ensure the accessibility of the Museum and our programming.
+The Isabella Stewart Gardner Museum welcomes visitors with disabilities to enjoy our collection and special exhibitions and to participate in our programs and events.

-Housed in a stunning 15th-century Venetian-style palazzo, the Palace galleries remain as Isabella herself arranged them, as stipulated by her will.
-The historic building has various types of flooring, rooms with narrow doorways, and low light levels to preserve the exquisite works of art on display.
+Our historic galleries remain as Isabella Stewart Gardner herself arranged them, as stipulated by her will.
+They have various types of flooring, rooms with narrow doorways, and low light levels to preserve the exquisite works of art on display.

-The New Wing, which opened in 2012, expands our ability to provide an exceptional experience for all.
-The New Wing features visitor amenities, learning spaces, a performance hall, and special exhibition gallery.
+The New Wing expands our ability to provide an exceptional experience for all.
+It features visitor amenities, learning spaces, a performance hall, and a special exhibition gallery.

 There are two designated handicapped parking spaces and a ramped loading zone in front of the Museum.
 There are four additional handicap spots at the end of Evans Way park on Tetlow Street.